AdityaBlaze17/Merica-The-Todo/README.md

-# 📝 Todo List App – Frontend Assignment
+# 📝 Todo List App

 A clean and responsive Todo List application built with **HTML**, **Bootstrap**, and **JavaScript (ES6)**.
 It interacts with the [DummyJSON API](https://dummyjson.com) to fetch, add, and simulate delete operations for tasks.

-This project is created as part of a **Frontend Developer Assignment**.

 ---

 ## Features